pedrocrisp/Wetlab-Protocols/RiboZero.md

 25. Immediately place sample in magnetic rack for 5 min.
 26. Transfer 5.7 μl of the supernatant to a new 0.2 ml PCR tube.

-*Proceed to First Strand Synthesis in Truseq Stranded mRNA guide*
+*Proceed immediately to First Strand Synthesis in Truseq Stranded mRNA guide*